 - Warm bath

-There are also herbs which can help deal with stress, but more on that below.
+There are also herbs that can help deal with stress, but more on that below.

 Finally, when nothing else works, the cause may be “spiritual.”